-The digital world has grown greatly within the last decades and nowadays seemingly all electronic devices are connected to the internet, from refrigerators to toasters, and all of them need programming in order to function properly.
+The digital world has grown greatly within the last decades, and nowadays, seemingly all electronic devices are connected to the internet, from refrigerators to toasters.
+All of them need programming to function properly.
 This technological boom has opened countless new job prospects for people with a more mathematical mind in software development.

-While there are hundreds of different programming languages out there with their own functions and syntaxes, many of them follow the same program structure & logic, and learning one will make it easier for you to learn much more.
-Although we cannot tell you which programming language will be most useful for your personal projects or will allow you to build a career in software engineering, we can suggest which one will be more beginner-friendly and has enough functionality to cover a wide range of uses.
+While hundreds of different programming languages have their functions and syntaxes, many follow the same program structure & logic and learning one will make it easier for you to learn much more.
+Although we cannot tell you which programming language will be most useful for your projects or will allow you to build a career in software engineering, we can suggest which one will be more beginner-friendly and has enough functionality to cover a wide range of uses.

-The programming language we recommend learning first if you are a complete beginner to computer programming is Python.
+The programming language we recommend learning first if you are a complete beginner in computer programming is Python.

 What is Python?

 Python is an interpreted, high-level, general-purpose programming language.
 It is famous for having a simple and easy-to-learn syntax, making it perfect to learn for people unacquainted with programming.
-Due to its popularity, there are countless resources out there to help you learn the language and making it easy for you to find assistance when you get stuck while writing your code.
+Due to its popularity, countless resources are available to help you learn the language and make it easy for you to find assistance when you get stuck while writing your code.

-Although originally thought to be a gap-filler that was mainly used to write scripts that automate repetitive tasks or to rapidly prototype applications that will be implemented in other languages, nowadays it became a major force in web application development and systems management.
+Although originally thought to be a gap-filler mainly used to write scripts that automate repetitive tasks or rapidly prototype applications that will be implemented in other languages, it has become a major force in web application development and systems management.

-Despite scripting and automation being the major use cases for Python, it is also used to build professional-quality software for both standalone applications and web services.
-It may not be the fastest programming language out there, however, what it lacks in speed, it makes up for in versatility.
+Despite scripting and automation being the major use cases for Python, it is also used to build professional-quality software for standalone applications and web services.
+It may not be the fastest programming language out there.
+However, what it lacks in speed, it makes up for in versatility.